 Gina has been with Lenovo since 1990 and is currently headquartered in Beijing.

 Yolanda Conyers is passionate about bringing people together to solve problems faced by big businesses.
-A 25-year high-tech industry veteran, Yolanda’s first book, The Lenovo Way – Managing a Diverse Global Company for Optimal Performance, reveals the challenges behind Lenovo’s strategy to go global and how the company overcame them during its acquisition of IBM’s personal computer division and its iconic ThinkPad product line in 2005.
+A 25-year-plus high-tech industry veteran, Yolanda’s first book, The Lenovo Way – Managing a Diverse Global Company for Optimal Performance, reveals the challenges behind Lenovo’s strategy to go global and how the company overcame them during its acquisition of IBM’s personal computer division and its iconic ThinkPad product line in 2005.

 She has been with the company since 2007, previously working at Dell.
 Conyers is based in Austin, Texas